 Tara Sinclair earned a B.A. in Foreign Languages from Wheaton College in Wheaton, Illinois, and an M.A. and Ph.D. in Economics from Washington University in St. Louis.
 Before starting graduate school, she worked as a commercial real estate appraiser in Chicago.
 She was also a visiting scholar at the St. Louis Federal Reserve.

 Her research interests focus on modeling, explaining, and forecasting business cycle fluctuations and economic growth for different countries.
 Her publications include: "The Relationships between Permanent and Transitory Movements in U.S. Output and the Unemployment Rate," in the Journal of Money, Credit, and Banking, "Asymmetry in the Business Cycle: Friedman's Plucking Model with Correlated Innovations," in Studies in Nonlinear Dynamics & Econometrics, "Output Fluctuations in the G-7: An Unobserved Components Approach" with Sinchan Mitra in Macroeconomic Dynamics, and "Can the Fed Predict the State of the Economy?" with Fred Joutz and H.O.
 Stekler in Economics Letters.
-She contributes regularly to the Survey of Professional Forecasters and is also co-director of the GWU Research Program on Forecasting.
+She is director of the H. O. Stekler Research Program on Forecasting and a senior fellow with the Indeed Hiring Lab.
 She teaches undergraduate and graduate courses in macroeconomics and econometrics.